SandraKla/SandraKla/README.md

 ### Hi there 👋

+My name is Sandra and I am a student at the TU Braunschweig (Master of Biology) :seedling: :microscope: and I specialize in bioinformatics :computer:

+A wide and interesting field, which brings new challenges every day!
+I’m currently working on a Shiny App for Age-dependent Reference Intervals :syringe:

+_"Essentially, all models are wrong, but some are useful" - George E.P.
+Box_

 <!--
 **SandraKla/SandraKla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.